 When you are starting out, you may find that you will have the option to purchase what is known as a “kit” lens with your camera.
 This is usually a relatively cheap lens that will get the job done, and let you get to grips with your camera, but you will ultimately end up replacing it once you start getting more serious.

 You can save yourself a bit of money in the long run by opting to buy a more suitable lens from the start.
-See our full gear guide here for what we shoot with.
+See our guide to the best travel lenses to get some inspiration for your purchase.

 As well as considerations like focal length and aperture, lenses come with what may seem to be a bewildering array of acronyms.
 Often these just refer to the focusing mechanism that the lens uses, or whether or not the lens features an Image Stabilisation technology to reduce camera shake.